 The second main course of our choice.
 A lobster with tomato espuma surrounded by green bean sauce.
 There was also tuna tartare in the form of a ball surrounded by tomato gel.
 The whole dish was dressed with Italian olive oil.
 3 eggplants.

 Since one of the Tasting Beings does not eat fish and seafood, another main course was suggested off the menu.
 Which was very much to the liking of this Being.
 It was beef with mango gelatin and a blueberry crumble.
 5 eggplants.

 A preview of the main course.
 The leek foam hid porcini cream and sliced pigeon meat.
 It was dusted with coffee powder and sprinkled with coffee oil.
 I liked this combination incredibly much, even though I don’t actually like pigeons.
 Surprising myself, I awarded it with the Happy Eggplant Badge.
 5 eggplants.

 This time already larger pieces of pigeon breast with the addition of savoy cabbage, boletus, Jerusalem artichoke and coffee curry.
 3 eggplants.

 Heart cherry/cherry blossom/sake/cocoa

 Pre dessert.
 Cherry blossom mousse with cherry sorbet and chocolate granita.
 Decorated with a chocolate snake.
 Opinions were divided at our table, because some prefer sweeter desserts.
-I just the opposite and I enjoyed the pre dessert more than the dessert.
+I prefer the opposite, and I enjoyed the pre-dessert more than the dessert.
 Although both were great.
 Another big plus was the fact that this dish was dairy free.
-For me, the dessert was perfect and for that I award it by the Happy Eggplant Badge!
+For me, the dessert was perfect and for that I awarded it the Happy Eggplant Badge!
 5 eggplants.

 ”Walk through the Wachau”